coleifer/walrus/docs/rate-limit.rst

     The :py:meth:`~RateLimit.rate_limited` decorator will raise a ``RateLimitException`` when an attempt to call the decorated function would exceed the allowed number of events.
 In your application you can catch these and perform the appropriate action.

 If no key function is supplied, then Walrus will simply take the hash of all the arguments the function was called with and treat that as the key.
-Except for very simple functions, this is probably not waht you want, so take care to ensure your ``key_function`` works as you expect.
+Except for very simple functions, this is probably not what you want, so take care to ensure your ``key_function`` works as you expect.